szapata-bio/HLA_inference/README.md

 ## What was found in the shared data

-The shared RDS files store TRA and TRB as separate per-patient tables, each named with the patient ID (e.g. `1.CD.3.Blood.bulk`).
-A naive unpacking step overwrites the alpha-chain file with the beta-chain file if both chains share the same output filename — this was caught and corrected by writing chain-specific filenames.
+The shared RDS files store TRA and TRB separately per patient.
+A naive unpacking step overwrote the alpha-chain file with the beta-chain file when both shared the same output name — caught and fixed by using chain-specific filenames.

-HLA genotypes were provided only for the CD and Healthy groups: 192 patients total, 98 CD and 94 Healthy.
-The UC ("colitis") group has TCR data but no HLA ground truth.

-The shared TCR data was confirmed to correspond to the same sequencing runs as the public ENA dataset, by cross-referencing patient IDs and checking clonotype overlap — 16 to 20 out of 20 top clonotypes matched per patient checked.
+HLA genotypes were provided only for CD and Healthy patients (192 total: 98 CD, 94 Healthy); the UC group has TCR but no HLA.
+The shared TCR data was confirmed to match the public ENA dataset by clonotype overlap (16–20/20 top clonotypes per patient checked).

-One subtlety surfaced partway through validation: Dr. Elisa's HLA file actually has 194 genotyped patients, not 192.
-Two of them — one CD, one Healthy — have HLA genotypes but no corresponding TCR in her RDS files; their TCR only exists in the public ENA data.
-These two were excluded from every analysis below, to keep TCR and HLA coming from the same source consistently.
-All results here are based on exactly 192 patients.
+One subtlety: Dr. Elisa's HLA file actually has 194 genotyped patients, not 192 — two of them have no matching TCR in her RDS files (their TCR exists only in public ENA data).
+These two are excluded throughout, so every result here is based on exactly 192 patients.

 ## Approach